All rights reserved ®

-You have a tough time explaining what you want to convey in a simple, clear, and succinct way.
-You have a tendency to extend yourself beyond what is necessary when exposing your ideas, and you do it with a tone and style that do not help you capture the attention of your interlocutor or that the message arrives with force.
-Work to develop techniques that improve your ability to synthesise and expose in a structured way and pay attention to non-verbal language when speaking.
+You find it difficult to explain what you want to convey in a simple, clear and concise way.
+You tend to go on longer than necessary when presenting your ideas, and you do so with a tone and style that do not help you to capture the attention of your interlocutor or to get your message across strongly.
+Work on developing techniques to improve your ability to synthesize and present in a structured way, and pay attention to non-verbal language when speaking.

 Below, we detail what your answers indicate about each of the critical dimensions that make up the “Verbal and Non-verbal Communication” competency.
 Reflecting on each of these dimensions will help you focus your self-development strategy.